oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 end
 ```

-In this example we're protecting from a malicious assignment of the
+In this code we're protecting from a malicious assignment of the
-`role` attribute, but notice how we expose `updated_at` which is almost
+`role` attribute, but notice how we also expose `updated_at` which is
-never what we want.
-Now, in real models most attributes are not visible
+probably not what we intended.
+Now, in the real world attributes will be
-as they're dynamically defined by `ActiveRecord` tables, so it's easier
+generated automatically and so you'll be more vulnerable to these kind
-to get these kinds of problems.
+of mistakes.

 ### attr_accessible